Jamie-BitFlight/git-forensics-mcp/README.md

-# Git Analysis MCP Server
+# Git Forensics MCP

-A specialized Model Context Protocol (MCP) server that provides detailed git repository analysis capabilities.
-This tool focuses solely on git repository analysis and does not handle general GitHub or git operations.
+A specialized Model Context Protocol (MCP) server for deep git repository investigation and analysis.
+This forensics tool provides detailed insights into repository history, branch relationships, and development patterns, focusing solely on git repository analysis rather than general GitHub or git operations.

 ## Features